NiklasBorglund/SmartLocalization/README.txt

-Smart Localization by Niklas Borglund
+Smart Localization by Niklas Borglund - niklasborglund[at]gmail[dot]com, @NiklasBorglund
 ---------------------------------------
 Localizing your game has never been this easy.
 Localize your game with only a few mouse clicks.